Districts of Lesotho

 The Kingdom of Lesotho is divided into ten districts, each headed by a district administrator.
 Each district has a capital known as a camptown.
 The districts are further subdivided into 80 constituencies, which consist of 129 local community councils.
 Most of the districts are named after their capitals.
 Hlotse, the capital of Leribe District is also known as Leribe.
+Paballo L. Mokoena was born in this town.
 Conversely, the Berea District is sometimes called Teyateyaneng, based on its capital.